Zheng Shuang (actress, born 1991)

+In 2021, Zheng's career was suspended after being involved in a series of scandals of tax evasion and surrogacy.

 Education

-Zheng Shuang received a bachelor of arts with a major in performance from Beijing Film Academy in 2011.
+Zheng Shuang received a Bachelor of Arts with a major in performing arts from Beijing Film Academy in 2011.

 Career

-2009–2013: Acting debut and rising popularity
+2009–2013: Beginnings and rising popularity

 In 2009, Zheng Shuang made her debut in Meteor Shower, Hunan TV's remake of the hit Taiwanese drama Meteor Garden.
 The drama was a major hit in China, and shot Zheng to instant fame.
 She also released a single, "Love Waltz" for the OST.
 Zheng was nominated for the Best Actress award at the 25th China TV Golden Eagle Award, becoming the youngest actress to be nominated.
 Zheng subsequently reprised her role in the second season of the drama which aired in 2010.